 Tasikmalaya West Java, Indonesia Travel Guide

 Tasikmalaya has a small local airport, Wiriadinata Airport (TSY), with limited domestic routes.
-Most international travelers arrive via larger hubs like Bandung or Jakarta.
+The majority of foreign visitors arrive via larger hubs like Bandung or Jakarta.

 No direct international flights operate to TSY or BDO from major global hubs.
 International travelers typically fly into Jakarta (CGK) then connect via land transport or domestic flight.